 For example, inflammation in the body impedes the circulation and can cause both short- and long-term imbalances to the flow of Qi.
 Treatment with acupuncture to eliminate blockages along meridians, dispel wind, relieve heat and resolve stagnation and blood stasis enables free flowing Qi.

 The use of acupuncture to impact on a patient experience of pain is well supported for many conditions.
-Feel free to click through to our evidence page to review further information.
+Get in touch with us to learn about how we can help you.

 The human body is maintained by a Yin – Yang balance.
 Qi is generated from the interaction between Yin and Yang.
 Qi flows through meridians in man’s body and nourishes the organs.